runKleisli/verified-integer-gaussian-elimination/README.md

 Written in Idris 0.9.20

-Idris package looking to define, implement, and verify naiive Gaussian elimination over the integers in some system of linear algebra.
+Idris package defining, implementing, and verifying naiive Gaussian elimination over the integers in some system of linear algebra.

 * (gaussElimlz) gives an instantiation of the algorithm.
 * It is formally verified.